-3.2.1.
-Required For All Reports

-Auth-Failure: Indicates the type of authentication failure that is being reported.
-The list of valid values is enumerated below.

-Delivery-Result: The final message disposition that was enacted by the ADMD generating the report.
+- 3.2.1.
+Required For All Reports - Auth-Failure: Indicates the type of authentication failure that is being reported.
+The list of valid values is enumerated below. - Delivery-Result: The final message disposition that was enacted by the ADMD generating the report.
 Possible values are:

-inbox: The message was delivered to the intended inbox.

-spam: The message was delivered to the recipient's spam folder (or equivalent).
+delivered: The message was delivered (not specific as to where).

-policy: The message was not delivered to the intended inbox due to authentication failure.
+- spam: The message was delivered to the recipient's spam folder (or equivalent). - policy: The message was not delivered to the intended inbox due to authentication failure.
 The specific action taken is not specified.